Isha2905/LGMVIP-DataScience/README.md

 Task-2

-Developing A Neural Network That Can Read Handwriting using Tensorflow and CNN
+Develop A Neural Network That Can Read Handwriting using Tensorflow and CNN

 The dataset is taken from MNIST (https://en.wikipedia.org/wiki/MNIST_database).
 This project uses neural network machine learning for the classification of MNIST Handwritten Digit by using Sequential model and various layers such as Dense, Dropout,Conv2D,Flatten, MaxPooling2D.